gravity-ui/yagr/docs/en/quickstart.md

 const y = new Yagr(document.body, config);
 ```

-Yagr will render simple line chart with two lines:
+Yagr will render а simple line chart with two lines:

 ![Sample chart](../assets/1.png =600x100%)

-By default Yagr turns on some plugins such as tooltip and axes formating, details of default behavior you can see in plugins section.
+By default, Yagr turns on plugins like tooltip and axis formating, and you can see how they behave by default in the plugins section.
 See [documentation](./api/visualization.md) for configuration.

-To undestand Yagr you should know about some restrictions of implementations:
+To understand Yagr, you should know about some restrictions on implementation:

--   all series should be aligned on single timeline.
-This restriction can cause some alignment artifacts when you have different data sources which timestamps doesn't match each other.
-See [data alignment section](./api/data-processing.md#data-alignment) to undestand how to handle such cases.
+-   All series should be aligned on a single timeline.
+This restriction can cause some alignment artifacts when you have data sources with mismatching timestamps.
+See [data alignment section](./api/data-processing.md#data-alignment) to understand what to do when that happens.
--   you should or define chart size in config, or use `settings.adaptive: true` and define size of chart's root HTML element by CSS.
+-   Either define the chart size in config or use `settings.adaptive: true` and define the size of the chart's root HTML element using CSS.